Cameron Inquiry: Background

-In May 2005 Eastern Health discovered errors in hormone receptor breast cancer test results from a histology lab in St Johns, Newfoundland.
+In May 2005 Eastern Health discovered errors in hormone receptor breast cancer test results from a histology lab in St. John's, Newfoundland.
 The tests were designed to register patients' hormone levels, and determine whether they could benefit from potentially life-saving hormone oncology treatments.
 The board commissioned the re-testing of results from up to 1,500 patients and alerted the office of premier Danny Williams of this development and of potential ensuing media interest.
 An hour after first contacting Williams's office, the board sent a second message with what communications director Karen Matthews described to the inquiry as a "stand-down" notice, saying the issue had been minimized; Matthews responded by withdrawing the office from high alert over the case.
 Former health minister John Ottenheimer told the inquiry that he wished to publicize the testing failures when they emerged in May 2005, but deferred to Eastern Health's request that he leave them to handle the affair internally.

 After retesting, Eastern Health concluded that 386 patients had received erroneous results, of whom 117 required a change to their treatment programs In December 2006 the board held a series of media briefings on the hormone receptor test errors, downplaying the seriousness and extent of the problems.